tattler-community/tattler-community/docs/source/sysadmins/smime.rst

 Tattler supports cryptographically signing outgoing notifications, so users receive them with a beautiful badge ensuring they are genuine.

-The security benefits of your users being usually appeal services in specific sectors, such as finance and healthcare.
+The security benefits usually appeal services in specific sectors, such as finance and healthcare.

-However, the additional benefit of projecting trustworthiness can benefit most brands.
+However, projecting trustworthiness can benefit most brands.

 Requirements
 ------------